rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### PATCH '/categories/{category_id}'
 - Requires **Admin** authentication.
 - Updates a specified question based on the category_id
-- Requested arguments: **category_id**
+- Request arguments: **category_id**
-- Body: Category to update to.
+- Data in the body is required.
-- Returns: A category object with the updated category information and a successful message.
+- Returns an updated category information and a success message.

 ##### Exmaple request:
 `PATCH /categories/1`